igloo-project/igloo-doc/source/features/Table-import.md

 ## About

-OWSI-Core comes with an optional feature that allows you to import data from table structured documents.
+Igloo comes with an optional feature that allows you to import data from table structured documents.
 Today, it means that you can import data from documents under either CSV or Excel format.

 A classical case which can be treated with this feature is the following: